cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

  - ``b11.aln``: the alignment in ClustalW format
  - ``b11.score_ascii``: a local reliability score with every residue having a score between 0 and 9

-The target file must then be reformated so as to decide which residues will be part of the evaluation (c=> core) and which ones will be ignored.
-In this exemple we will set the threshild at 7 which means that the comparison will ignore all residues that do not have 70% or more support from the T-Coffee library:
+The target file must then be reformatted so as to decide which residues will be part of the evaluation (c=> core) and which ones will be ignored.
+In this example we will set the threshild at 7 which means that the comparison will ignore all residues that do not have 70% or more support from the T-Coffee library:

 ::

-	$$: t_coffee -other_pg seq_reformat -in b11.score_asci -input number_aln -action +convert 0123456i 789c > b11.cache
+	$$: t_coffee -other_pg seq_reformat -in b11.score_ascii -input number_aln -action +convert 0123456i 789c -output fasta_seq > b11.cache

 One can then produce a target file with another method